 Tasha vanderLinde, wanted her four fun-loving little girls to learn in a environment that allowed them to explore their natural creativity and curiosity.
 A school with a robust academic curriculum, but also a place where learning would go far beyond the walls of the typical classroom.

 Such a school didn’t exist in the region, but that didn’t stop Tasha.
 After years of planning and researching curricula and teaching methodologies, while undertaking numerous visits to schools across Canada and the United States, she was ready to launch an extraordinary school for families in the Kennebecasis Valley.

-Four years later, a small group of families gathered to hear about her idea.
-Tasha was ready to share her dream.
-Her enthusiasm was infectious.
-Nine families pledged their support and joined with Tasha to become the school’s Charter Families.
+Early in the year 2000, nine families pledged their support and joined with Tasha to become the school’s Charter Families.
 Together, they drew up a list of objectives that would form the key touchstones of the extraordinary education the new school would provide.

-In 2013, Ms. Angela, the school’s original teacher, moved into the role of Principal.
+In 2013, Ms. Angela moved into the role of Principal.
 That same year, the school proudly launched a new name, celebrating its gradual but steady transformation from Tasha’s courageous idea to a fully fledged independent school.

 Touchstone Academy is now a flourishing center of learning, confidently providing a top-notch education to children from Preschool through Grade 5.